Today, I wanted to share four exercises that you should do if you have shoulder pain after a workout.

-In astanding position with feet together or slightly separated, shrug the shoulders up then roll them back and repeat.
+In a standing position with feet together or slightly separated, shrug the shoulders up, and then roll them back and repeat.

-This exercise helps break up tension in the upper trapezius by contracting and relaxing the upper trapezius.
-It also helps improve the posture and activates the muscles around the shoulder blades and mid back area.
+This exercise helps break up the tension in the upper trapezius by contracting and relaxing the upper trapezius.
+It also helps improve the posture and activates the muscles around the shoulder blades and midback area.

-Keep your head, mid back and hips up against the wall.
-Bring your upper arms, elbows and forearms up against the wall.
-Slide your forearms upwards, trying to bring your hands close together.
+Keep your head, midback, and hips up against the wall.
+Bring your upper arms, elbows, and forearms up against the wall.
+Slide your forearms upward, trying to bring your hands too close together.

-In this exercise, we are targeting the muscles in the mid back, rhomboids and middle fibers of trapezius.
-We want to decrease how much activity we have in the upper trapezius, while also working on the muscles around the shoulder blades.
+In this exercise, we are targeting the muscles in the midback, rhomboids, and middle fibers of the trapezius.
+We want to decrease how much activity we have in the upper trapezius while also working on the muscles around the shoulder blades.

-Those are the 4 great exercises to do if you have shoulder pain after your workout.
-Give them a try!
+Those are the four great exercises to do if you have shoulder pain after your workout.
+Give them a try.